OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 #### Remediation

-See the Remediation section in the Cryptography for Mobile Apps chapter.

--- REVIEW --

 Use cryptographic algorithm configurations that are currently considered strong, such those from NIST<sup>1</sup> and BSI<sup>2</sup> recommendations.
+See also the "Remediation" section in the "Cryptography for Mobile Apps" chapter.

 #### References